 Hi!
-My name is Terry Sayer and I have been coaching for over forty years as a teacher and a coach.
+My name is Terry Sayre and I have been coaching for over forty years as a teacher and a coach.
 Recently, I have been certified as a Fearless Living Coach and have enjoyed a new realm of influence in my life.

 I was first introduced to Fearless Living through my daughter who became a Fearless Living Coach and invited me to her graduation.